"Your music doesn’t need more theory.

 A painter might start by choosing colors.

-An author might collect real-life plots.
+An author might collect ideas from real life.

 Gathering